Brady gets win, passing yards record in return to Gillette - WHIZ News

 He took the Bucs into scoring range on their next possession, however, surpassing the passing record of Drew Brees, too.

-Belichick came out midway through pregame warmups but did not approach Brady.
+Belichick came out midway through pregame warmups, but did not approach Brady.
+They met after the game.

 Earlier, there was a lengthy and seemingly warm embrace between Brady and Robert Kraft, with the quarterback towering over the Patriots owner outside the visitor’s locker room.